spectre-app/www/content/policy/privacy.md

 > Spectre has not been compelled to turn over any personal information since Nov, 2011 (inception).
 > _Last update: Jul, 2021._

+## Data Protection Officer

+For any questions or requests about Spectre's handling of your personal data, please contact our [Data Protection Officer](mailto:dpo@spectre.app).

 ## Collection

 With the important bit out of the way, the Spectre app does collect or transmit